The Canadian Securities Institute® (CSI) is the most experienced and trusted financial educator endorsed by regulatory authorities across Canada.

 AUDITING PROCESS - WORK EXPERIENCE

-CIWM applicants must meet a 3-year work experience requirement prior to writing the Strategic Wealth 360 assessment required for the designation.
+CIWM applicants must write the CIWM Certification Examination required for the designation.
+Post exam, CIWM applicants must meet a 3-year work experience requirement.
 CSI retains the right to assess all CIWM applicants for compliance with the experience requirements.

 - A request for confirmation will be sent (by email or telephone) to the verifier provided by the applicant on his or her application form